 You will get out of bed with walker or cane and perform post-operative exercises.
 You will be discharged with follow up instructions on medications and physiotherapy.

 It takes about 4-8 weeks for complete recovery after surgery.
-You would be asked to visit the doctor after 8-10 following surgery for incision inspection and stiches/stapler removal.
+You would be asked to visit the doctor after 8-10 following surgery for incision inspection and stitches/stapler removal.

 While recovering you would need to follow specific precautions provided to you by your therapists which include-

-In general the patients recover well and would need routine follow-up, however, you may need to visit the hospital in emergency in case following occur-
+In general, the patients recover well and would need routine follow-up, however, you may need to visit the hospital in an emergency in the case following occur-